Allan-Baino/Genome_wide_SNP_analyses/README.md

 **Script 04**: lcaMapSM.sh - this script maps forward and reverse reads to an African giant pouched rat reference genome to generate .sam files for each sequenced individual, see bwa-mem2 https://github.com/bwa-mem2/bwa-mem2 and samtools http://www.htslib.org/doc/samtools.html documentation.

 **Script 05**: lcaSBP.sh - this script converts .sam files to .bam files (-bh flag specified), adds unique @RG's and checks whether unique @RG's are present for every individual ID before sorting and indexing sorted .bam files.
 All sorted .bam files were merged to create a single .bam file for all 108 individuals which was then indexed (this was done separately on the cluster and NOT included in script).
+It is also recommended to confirm whether merged .bam file has entire sample size (108 individuals), a simple check/count of unique @RGs in the .bam file i.e. samtools | grep.

 **Script 06**: lcaBAMf.sh -